Chris Padilla/Blog / Tech

 Table layouts, table layouts everywhere!

-Like many folks my age, I grew up with the web.
-We grew up together, you could say!
+Like many folks born in the early 90s, I grew up with the web.
+You could say we both grew up alongside each other!
 I was right on that edge of entering elementary school just as the internet became a household utility.

-I was coding my first websites in elementary school, which is wild to think about looking back.
+I was coding my first few webpages at 8 years old, which is wild to think about looking back.
 I played lots of Neopets at the peak of its heyday.
-The platform exposed a way for player's to add custom html for their shop pages and profiles.
-With the help of some kid-friendly html resources, I was able to add midis, custom cursors, and all sorts of geocities-era site features!
+The platform exposed a way for player's to add custom HTML for their shop pages and profiles.
+With the help of some kid-friendly HTML resources, I was able to add midis, custom cursors, and all sorts of Geocities-era site features!

 Fast forward into my teens, on the other side of the early rise in Youtube's popularity.
 I took up video making and sketch writing for fun.
 And most of the "pros" (at least, the larger channels) had their own websites.